wgh4/ReservationApplication/README.txt

 traineru8 / wghu82012 has some relevant reservation data in CloundFoundry (http://reservationapp.cloudfoundry.com)

 The reservation date is a mandatory field.
-(Validation test is done on the page)
+(Validation test is done on the page).
+The web app lets you make bookings 30 days in advance (restricted in datepicker)

 A pitch can be only reserved once on a specific timeslot (timeslot = one hour) - SQL CONSTRAINT on reservationdate and pitch